-The following candidate statement was written prior to Clarence's election as vice president of the Student Assembly Board of Directors.
+The following candidate statement was written prior to Rob's election as vice president of the Student Assembly Board of Directors.

 The Student Assembly Vice President possesses the unique responsibility of ensuring the proper function of The Loop through overseeing The Loop Communication Network and its committee.
 A simplistic definition of The Loop is the transfer of information and involvement opportunities from the APTA to the students nationwide.
 The Core Ambassadors (CA) are the gatekeepers that provide the Student Assembly Board the ability to deliver information to students in their state.
 Each CA's role is individualized by the additional needs of their state.
 It is imperative that the Vice President is able to foster creativity to assist the Core Ambassadors on how to fulfill The Loop and State Chapter responsibilities.
 My experiences with professional involvement, including acting as Chair for The Loop Communication Network Project Committee and Wisconsin CA, have provided me with great insights and prepared me for the role of Vice President.